memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 ![Setup](img/opti7.png)

-Let's view the table history again, you will see a new `DELETE` entry with a higher version:
+Let's view the table history again, you will see a new `DELETE` entry with a higher version (3):

 ```sql